nathancarter/weblurch/doc/plan.md

 ## Groups plugin

- * Ensure that setting attributes on groups triggers change events in the document and marks it dirty.
+ * Create a function in the group class for querying the content of the group, as text, or as an HTML fragment.

 ## Functions in Group Types